 Your account email must match the address where the invitation was sent.
 If you create a new organizational account when you join the organization, enter the same email address where your invitation was sent.

 If you are joining a trial subscription, you cannot use an existing account.
-You need to create a new account.
+You must create a new account.

 I know I was invited to join an organization, but I didn't receive an invitation in my email inbox folder.